Academic Information and Policies

 Request Facilities Services/Repair Service

-Needs for repair in your housing area should be reported to your R.A. or Area Coordinator.
+If your housing area needs repair, report it to your R.A. or Area Coordinator.
 Repairs will be made as soon as feasible.
-If you are unable to reach your R.A. or Area Coordinator in the case of a maintenance emergency, contact the Campus Information Center who will contact Facilities Services.
+If you cannot reach your R.A. or Area Coordinator in a maintenance emergency, contact the Campus Information Center, which will contact Facilities Services.

 Posting Policy

+The sponsoring organization is responsible for preparing and posting posters for upcoming events and removing them when they expire.
 Posters are to be displayed on bulletin boards or approved posting areas only.
-No posters are to be affixed to glass, painted surfaces, wood or the outside of any buildings.
+They may not be affixed to glass, painted surfaces, wood, or the outside of any buildings.
+All postings should be appropriate, accurate and approved by the Office of Communications & Marketing.

 Theft and Losses

-The University does not insure and is not responsible for personal property which is lost, stolen or damaged from any area on campus.
-To prevent thefts, students should keep rooms and car doors locked.
-Students should provide security for books and personal belongings by always locking their rooms, and not leave items (especially electronics) unattended.
-All students are encouraged to purchase student personal property insurance or rental insurance.
+The University does not insure and is not responsible for personal property lost, stolen or damaged in any area on campus.
+Student Life recommends property insurance to cover possible losses and information is provided upon check-in.
+To prevent theft, students should keep rooms and car doors locked.
+Students should also provide security for personal belongings by always locking their rooms and not leaving items (especially electronics) unattended.
 In the case of a theft, contact your R.A. or Area Coordinator.
-Report even minor thefts.
+Please report even minor thefts.

 Accidents